data-gymnasia/courses/content/epidemic-modeling/content.md

 ---
 > id: step-R0-covid-solution

-*Solution*.
-Based on the graph, we can say the proportion would be between 80% and 90%.
+*Solution.* Based on the graph, we can say the proportion would be between 80% and 90%.
 Values estimated by experts vary in the 20%-70% range, so clearly the differences between the SIR model and the more advanced models being used by epidemiologists do have an impact on the proportion of the population the infection would eventually reach (under the assumption that no mitigation measures are employed).

 ---
 > id: deterministic-sir-models